safebear/qatestexercise/README.md

 ***NOTE:*** Please install the latest `AsciiDoc` extension (by João Pinto) in VSCode in order to view the formatted version of these files.

 The exploratory tests can be found in `docs > exploratory_tests > computer_crud > create_computer_record.adoc`.
-In order to view the AsciiDoc, press `ctrl+shift+v` and the document will be generated.
+In order to view the formatted version, press `ctrl+shift+v` and the document will be generated.

 This file contains the `record` of the exploratory testing that has taken place.
 I've put a table and some short explanations in here as an example.
 I've only created a record for `creating` a computer, but there will also be records for exploratory testing around `deleting`, `updating` and `reading` a computer and any other user journeys.

 In the `docs > exploratory_tests > guides` folder, I've also included a `tools&techniques.adoc` file to help exploratory testers doing their job, and made some notes in there as an example.
-It is a living document, so this will grow as more knowledge is shared/added.
+This is a living document, and will therefore grow as more knowledge is shared/added (e.g. more information around negative and boundary testing than I've had time to put in there).

 ### Why AsciiDoc?

 I've used AsciiDoc as it ensures that the records and guides are under code control and maintained in the project.
-It can also be easily exported into `PDF`, `HTML` or many other formats for review or reporting and is more powerful that Markdown.
+It can also be easily exported into `PDF`, `HTML` or many other formats for review or reporting.
+It's also more powerful that Markdown.
+However Markdown is an acceptable alternative, especially as it renders in `github`.

-`Living documentation` ensures that no-one is afraid to make changes or improvements are the project develops.
+Creating documnets like these as `living documentation` ensures that no-one is afraid to make changes or improvements as the project develops, which alloows the team to innovate and quickly adapt to challenges.